 I try to get up as early as possible and consult various aggregated content lists.
 Because Nuadox has a “news” component, it’s critical I stay informed on recent developments in the tech world.

 I maintain “publishing lists” religiously.
 One for the primary site, one for syndication purposes and another for our social media channels.
 Throughout the day, I write, edit, review submissions from contributors, take meetings and ensure the overall strategy is executed properly.

 My primary machine is a desktop PC with a solid processor and decent amount of RAM, which comes in handy for resource-intensive tasks such as video recording and image editing.
 I also have a laptop which I use if I’m on the go.
 Software-wise I use a variety of programs such as LibreOffice, Canva, GIMP, Zoho Social, Flipboard among others.

 WHAT DO YOU DO OR GO TO GET INSPIRED?

-I get mostly inspired by life experiences.
+I get most inspired by life experiences.
 If I get “stuck”, I’ll take a break from writing and editing; go to a local tech event, converse with my peers and exchange ideas.
-Slowing down and resting is very important, especially if your are involved in a high-volume operation.
+Slowing down and resting is very important, especially if you are involved in a high-volume operation.